medialab/minet/docs/cli.md

   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.
-  -k KEY, --key KEY                               YouTube API Data dashboard API key.
+  -k KEY [KEY ...], --key KEY [KEY ...]
+YouTube API Data dashboard API key.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
   -l LIMIT, --limit LIMIT                         Maximum number of videos to retrieve per query.
   --order {date,rating,relevance,title,videoCount,viewCount}